Hopf monoids of ordered simplicial complexes: Introduction

 To resolve these difficulties, we introduce a linear order~$w$ on the vertex set of~$\Gamma$.
 On a technical level, we can now overcome Difficulty~1 by defining $\Gamma/S$ unambiguously as the link of the \textit{lexicographically minimal} facet of~$\Gamma|S$ with respect to $w$ (following the ideas of~\cite{Samper}).
 Introducing an order on the ground set is actually quite natural in the context of matroids and related structures.
-Matroids are characterized by uniform behavior in many ways with respect to all possible ground set orderings, while both shifted complexes and broken-circuit complexes (as well as the special class of matroids known as \textit{positroids}; see~\cite{TotPos}) are controlled strongly by linear orderings of their vertex sets.
+Matroids are characterized by uniform behavior in many ways with respect to all possible ground set orderings, while both shifted complexes and broken-circuit complexes (as well as the special class of matroids known as \textit{positroids}; see \cite{ARW}) are controlled strongly by linear orderings of their vertex sets.
 As discussed in, e.g., \cite{HS, Samper}, it would be convenient to extend matroids to a larger class of complexes to facilitate various inductive arguments.
 As one example, one would like to attack Stanley's notorious conjecture on pure O-sequences \cite[Conjecture~III.3.6]{GreenBook} by induction on the number of bases.
 Removing a basis does not in general preserve the property of being a matroid complex, but it may preserve membership in a larger class.
 Another motivation for extending matroids arises in the theory of combinatorial Laplacians of simplicial complexes.
 The Laplacians of matroid complexes \cite{KRS} and shifted complexes \cite{DR} are known to have integer eigenvalues and satisfy a common recurrence relation \cite{Duval}, raising the question of determining the largest class of simplicial complexes satisfying the recurrence.

 Thus we are now looking for Hopf monoids in species whose standard bases are tensors $w\otimes\Gamma$, where $w$ is a linear order on the vertex set of the simplicial complex $\Gamma$.
 That is, these species are subspecies of a Hadamard product of linear orders with $\SC$, with product and coproduct of simplicial complexes defined as just explained.
-There are two basic Hopf monoid structures on the species of linear orders, called~$\bL$ and~$\bL^*$ in \cite[Examples~8.16 and~8.24]{AA}.
+(For more information on Hadamard products, see \cite[\S8.13.1]{AgMa} and \cite{AgMa14}.)
+There are two basic Hopf monoid structures on the species of linear orders, called~$\bL$ and~$\bL^*$ in \cite[Examples~8.16 and~8.24]{AgMa}.
 The product in~$\bL$ is given by concatenation, while in~$\bL^*$ it is shuffle product.